 When I was younger and wanted to know how to spell a word, I was often told to look it up in a dictionary.
 I always considered this an unserviceable piece of advice.
 I didn’t need to know what the word meant, just how it was spelled.
 In my mind, a dictionary was useless unless you knew how to spell the word you were looking for.

-I imagine that many real estate agents experience a similar kind of frustration when they are trying to select a farm and want to know what the turnover rate is in a neighborhood.
+I imagine that many real estate agents experience a similar kind of frustration when they’re trying to select a farm and want to know what the turnover rate is in a neighborhood.
 They have the formula to find the answer, but without the numbers they need to plug into the equation, it’s useless.

 This blog is going to ease your pain.